umd-lib/spotlight/docs/ApplicationCreation.md

     $ cd spotlight
     ```

-11. Switched the default Git branch from “master” to “main”, in accordance with
+11. Pinned the “blacklight-spotlight” gem to “v3.5.0.3”:

-    SSDR policies:
+    11.1.
+Edited the “Gemfile”:

     ```zsh
-    $ git branch -m main
-    ```

-12. Committed the initial project files:

-    ```zsh
-    $ git add .
-    $ git commit
-    ```

-13. Pinned the “blacklight-spotlight” gem to “v3.5.0.3”:

-    13.1.
-Edit the “Gemfile”:

-    ```zsh
     $ vi Gemfile
     ```

-    and change the line:
+    and changed the line:

     ```text
     gem 'blacklight-spotlight', path: '../spotlight-app-generator/'